Joseph-Burke/Enumerable-Methods/README.md

 # Enumerable Methods

-For this project, we have produced our own versions a number of common methods in Ruby's Enumerable module:
+For this project, we have produced our own versions of a number of common methods in Ruby's Enumerable module:

 - #my_each - a method which behaves like #each.
 This method was then used within the other methods we created.
 - #my_each_with_index - a method which behaves like #each_with_index